gpschool/gpschool.github.io/index.md

 {% endfor %}
 -->

 [GPSS 2021](http://gpss.cc/gpss21/) will be a virtual event from September 13 to September 16, 2021.
-[Registrations](http://gpss.cc/gpss21/registration) are now open.

 ### History of the Summer School